 Alternative Standards for Episodic Generators

-The proposed rule would enable VSQGs and SQGs to maintain their “usual” generator status during such episodic events, subject to certain conditions, including the following:
+The proposed rule would enable VSQGs and SQGs to maintain their usual generator status during such episodic events, subject to certain conditions.

 The proposed rule may provide a measure of regulatory relief to episodic generators.
 However, the conditions and limitations may be so numerous and onerous that the rule may be of only limited value.
 Indeed, in some instances, a generator might prefer to operate under the current rules, which would appear to be allowed (although the proposal is not entirely clear on this point).